Are electronic signatures legal? Your 2023 guide to e-signing

 The two main pieces of legislation regulating the use of electronic signatures in Switzerland are the Swiss Federal Act on Electronic Signatures (FAES) and the Swiss Code of Obligations (CO).

 The former, Deloitte explains, sets forth similar requirements to those of eIDAS, introducing a fourth type of e-signature called regulated e-signature as a compromise between advanced and qualified electronic signatures.
-The latter prescribes that only qualified electronic signatures based on a qualified certificate issued by an accredited certification service provider should be considered equivalent to handwritten signatures.
+The latter prescribes that only qualified electronic signatures based on a qualified certificate issued by an accredited certification service provider in Switzerland should be considered equivalent to handwritten signatures.

 In the eyes of the law: signature enforceability in the digital space

 In a 2016 case, however, a bankruptcy judge for the Eastern District of California imposed sanctions on a bankruptcy lawyer for permitting a debtor to e-sign documents that required a wet signature.
 According to the American Bar Association, the United States Trustee argued that the signatures on the documents did not constitute a wet signature as per applicable bankruptcy and local rules.
-The bottomline is: always be sure to check all pertaining laws, local or national, state or federal, regarding the how and when of using e-signatures.

 Examples of electronic signature use cases: a not-even-remotely exhaustive list